lukechilds/humanscript/readme.md

 HUMANSCRIPT_MODEL="gpt-4"
 ```

-or on a per script basis like:
+or on a per script basis:

 ```shell
 $ HUMANSCRIPT_REGENERATE="true" ./asciiman